evanhaozhao/evanhaozhao.github.io/_posts/2023-08-19-stata-corp-fin.md

 `corp_fin` is a collection of Stata commands designed to streamline common tasks in empirical corporate finance research.
 The goal is simple: automate the repetitive processes such as running regressions, testing coefficients, doing univariate analyses, while producing clean, ready-to-use output.

-This package started as a set of practical solutions to two recurring needs I built to simplify my work:
+This package started as a set of practical solutions to two recurring needs to simplify my work:
 (1) moving quickly from a model setup to a presentable output table with minimal code, and
 (2) performing structured coefficient-level analysis & output using concise and consistent commands.